Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 ## 🎯 Project Overview
 ### 1. Data Collection
+- The first step in our project was collecting **real world product data** from Amazon.
 - Implemented automated web scraping using Selenium to extract product information from Amazon.
 - Targeted different product categories including:
     - Formal Shirts for men